 A naked female pours water from two jugs, one into the lake and the other empties onto the land.
 Kneeling, one of her feet is in the lake and the other on land.
 In the background are mountains and a tree with a bird perched on top.
-Eight stars are denoted in the sky.
+Eight stars are denoted in the sky, marking The Star in the Tarot as the 8th card.

 Pouring the water from the jug onto the earth, it forms little streams that make their way in various directions.
 Nourishing the earth, some of the water makes its way back to the lake.
 The female also pours water into the lake, almost as if rejuvenating it from heavenly water.
 Her nakedness serves only to emphasise the natural flow of things.
 It is not a clothed man or woman nourishing the earth.
 Her pouring of the water is balanced, neither land nor sea getting more than the other.